micmejia/bible-dump/NKJV/Judges/Judg 16.md

 Then she said to him, "How can you say, 'I love you,' when your heart _is_ not with me?
 You have mocked me these three times, and have not told me where your great strength _lies._"

 ###### 16
-And it came to pass, when she pestered him daily with her words and pressed him, _so_ that his soul was [^b]vexed to death,
+And it came to pass, when she pestered him daily with her words and pressed him, _so_ that his soul was vexed to death,

 ###### 17
 that he told her all his heart, and said to her, "No razor has ever come upon my head, for I _have been_ a Nazirite to God from my mother's womb.
 If I am shaven, then my strength will leave me, and I shall become weak, and be like any _other_ man."